texmacs/tm-forge/miscellanea/fontawesome/README.md

 ## Use

-Add the `fontawesome` package to your TeXmacs document, then you can access the icons using the `aw` macro which takes as a unique argument the name of the desired icon.
+The plugin can be installed by just linking this directory from `$TEXMACS_HOME_PATH/plugins`.
+An additional package `fontawesome` will appear in the packages menus.
+Add it to your TeXmacs document and you can access the icons using the `aw` macro which takes two parameters: the name of the desired icon and the size relative to the current font size.
 The full list of icons is showcased in the document [./docs/fontawesome.tm] whose PDF version is [here](./docs/fontawesome.pdf).